Introduction to Machine Learning: Metropolis-Hastings

-This simulation scheme can potentially make large moves in the current configuration $z$ while maintaining detailed balance (therefore not requiring an accept/reject step).
+\paragraph{Time discretization.} This simulation scheme can potentially make large moves in the current configuration $z$ while maintaining detailed balance (therefore not requiring an accept/reject step).
 However, practical implementations require discretizing \cref{eq:ham.mcmc.system}, which breaks the conservation properties that were used in the argument above, therefore requiring a Metropolis-Hastings correction.
 For example, a second-order Runge Kutta (RK2) scheme with time step $\alpha$ gives

 Only the update for $Z_n$ matters, however, since $M_{n+1}$ is discarded and resampled at each step.
-Importantly, if we let $\delta = \sqrt \alpha$ the first equation in the system becomes
+Interestingly, if we let $\delta = \sqrt \alpha$ the first equation in the system becomes

-with $M_n \sim \CN(0,1)$, which is exactly \cref{eq:langevin.euler}.
-Note that one can, in principle, solve \cref{eq:ham.mcmc.system} for more that one discretization step (the continuous equation can be solved for an arbitrary time), but one must then face the challenge of computing the Metropolis correction since the Hamiltonian is not conserved at each step.
+with $M_n \sim \CN(0,1)$, which is exactly \cref{eq:langevin.euler}, showing that the MALA algorithm is a special case of discretized Hamiltonian Monte-Carlo.
+Note that one can, in principle, solve \cref{eq:ham.mcmc.system} with more that one discretization step (the continuous equation can be solved for an arbitrary time), but one must then face the challenge of computing the Metropolis correction since the Hamiltonian is not conserved at each step.